 The United Nations Human Rights Committee made an important decision in the file number 3736/2020 on the issues of wrongful arrest, poor prison conditions and the violation of the right to a fair trial.
 The application to the Committee was made by Mukadder Alakuş, a national of Türkiye born in 1971 who is currently held in Eskisehir Type L Closed Prison.
 Ms. Alakuş was accused of being a member of the Gülen Movement, which is considered a Terrorist Organization (FETÖ) in Turkey.
-The accusations of membership in a terrorist organization against him are based on the fact that he deposited money in his Bank Asya accounts, downloaded the Bylock application on his phone, and attended a peaceful rally.
+The accusations of membership in a terrorist organization against him are based on the fact that he deposited money in her Bank Asya accounts, downloaded the Bylock application on her phone, and attended a peaceful rally.

 The applicant was taken into custody on 4 September 2018 and held in custody for one day without food, water or medication.
 The applicant was arrested by the court on 5 September 2018 and transferred to Eskişehir H Type Prison on the same day.
 She was forced to live in bad conditions in prison.

-The applicant applied to the United Nations Human Rights Committee within the scope of the International Covenant on Civil and Political Rights due to his unlawful arrest, poor prison conditions and the violation of his right to a fair trial.
+The applicant applied to the United Nations Human Rights Committee within the scope of the International Covenant on Civil and Political Rights due to her unlawful arrest, poor prison conditions and the violation of her right to a fair trial.
 In the application, it is claimed that Turkey has violated applicant rights under articles 6, 7, 9, 10, 14, 15, 18, 19, 21, 22, 25, 26 and 27 of the Covenant.

 In its assessment, the Committee particularly emphasized that it is a violation of rights to use as a basis for an arrest and conviction decision the Bylock messaging program used as evidence in both the arrest warrant and the conviction decision, having a Bank Asya account and participating in a peaceful meeting, which is not defined as crimes or prohibited under domestic law.
 When the assessment of the committee given below are examined in detail, it will be seen that the provisions of the Covenant were clearly violated and the requirements of the right to a fair trial were not fulfilled in the process of making arrest and conviction decisions by the courts in Turkey.
 In fact, these determinations of the committee mean that the systematic and widespread violations of rights experienced in the investigations and trials against members of the Gülen Movement after the 15 July Coup Attempt are determined and accepted by the Committee.